Palacode taluk: Geography

-The taluk has reserves ofblack granite.
+The taluk has reserves of black granite.

 Demographics

 According to the 2011 census, the taluk of Palakkodu had a population of 345,906 with 178,514 males and 167,392 females.
 There were 938 women for every 1,000 men.
 The taluk had a literacy rate of 41.04%.
-Child population in the age group below 6 years were 20,954 Males and 18,600 Females.
+Child population in the age group below 6 years were 20,954 males and 18,600 females.

 Some Important Places

 Dharmapuri District Co Operative Sugar Mills Limited

 This is a co-operative sugar mill established in the year 1971-72.
 The present crushing capacity of the mill is 2000 M.T.
 A polytechnic college (named Dharmapuri District Co-op.
 Sugar Mills Polytechnic College) was established in 1985 under the management of the sugar-mill.

 Government Polytechnic College

 The college was established by the state government in 2010 in Boomandahalli village and extends to an area of 5 acres.
 The Government College of Engineering, Dharmapuri is also functioning here temporarily.